ifeanyi-ugwu/winston_rs/README.md

     logger.warn("Test warning");

-    // For testing purpose, Sleep for a short duration to ensure logs are flushed to the file so the query will retrieve them
+    // For testing purpose, Sleep for a short duration to ensure logs are flushed to the file so the query will retrieve them std::thread::sleep(std::time::Duration::from_secs(1));
-    // logging messages and immediately querying logs is highly unlikely std::thread::sleep(std::time::Duration::from_secs(1));

     let query = LogQuery::new()